 All private households in the economic territory of the country are covered, both resident and non-resident, irrespective of their income.

 The country-group indices for the euro area, EU and EEA, as well as special aggregates are calculated by Eurostat using the HICP data provided by the countries.
-The computation consists of three main steps:
+The computation consists of two main steps:

-The price change of the country group since December of the previous year is chain-linked to the index of December of the previous year in order to provide a series with a common reference period.
+The resulting indices are chain-linked to the index of December (y-1) in order to provide a long term series with a common reference period.

 HICPs are based on the continuous measurement of prices for a sample of specified goods and services, in selected locations and outlets.
-The HICP samples are sufficiently large and representative of consumption behaviours to yield reliable and comparable results, taking into account the national diversity of products.
+Sampling of products, outlets and locations and data collection are carried out by the NSIs.
+The HICP samples are sufficiently large and representative of consumption behaviours to yield reliable and comparable results, taking into account the national diversity of products and outlets.
 The HICP samples are kept updated to remain representative of the target universe.
-Every year the HICP incorporates new products that achieved a share of over one part per thousand of total consumer expenditure and is kept relevant throughout the year with the inclusion of new representative products and exclusion of obsolete ones.
+To achieve that, every year, the HICP must incorporate in the sample new products that achieved a representative share of over one part per thousand of the total consumer expenditure and exclude products that dropped below that threshold.

 The data are disseminated monthly, around the middle of the month that follows the reference month.